-The online safety bill 'Take It Down Act' is too broad and could lead to unintended censorship
+The online safety bill 'Take It Down Act' is too broad and could lead to unintended censorship, according to a report.

 The